Concerning The Helix List

 Where do we go from here?

 We take the issue of bugs very seriously.
 There is a bug lurking beneath this user’s problem.
 We already know that.
 It is a bug in Helix, pure and simple.
-We want to find it and fix it, and we are hopeful that the affected customer will allow us to examine a copy of his collection so we fix it.
+We want to find it and fix it, and we are hopeful that the affected customer will allow us to examine a copy of his collection so we can fix it.
 But let us be completely clear about one thing: There is no ‘Find Next’ bug.
 This whole thread on the Helix List exploded out of a single paragraph, lifted from of the larger context of a speculation-filled discussion between QSA ToolWorks and one customer.
-Yes, the concept that Find Next might be involved was in the email, but I was discussing an internal Helix routine by that name, not the Find Next command itself.
+Yes, the concept that Find Next might be involved was in the email, but that is a far cry from stating that the Find Next command itself is buggy.

 This debacle has taught us one hard lesson, and it is this: assuming any technical knowledge whatsoever on the part of the reader can be dangerous.
 One of the things that really bugs us is when we call some company for technical support and have to go through the process of proving what we know so we can get past the “have you disabled your third party extensions?” phase.
 We have always tried to be open and to assume a level of knowledge on the part of our customers that dispenses with that nonsense.
 That, coupled with our personal desire to be open in the way we always wished for when the Odesta and Helix Technologies management teams held developers at arm’s length, has led us to giving out information about the Helix code that would have never been done in the past.